 A list of favorite Tagalog or Philippine folk songs in their Tagalog and English versions.

-The tikbalang is one of many Philippine mythical creatures that stirs fear and stories of encounters in rural areas of the Philippines.
+The tikbalang is a half-human and half horse creature in Philippine folklore that stirs fear and stories of encounters in rural areas in the Philippines isn't uncommon.

 How many items can you make out of bamboo?
 Here's 37 crafty ideas of using bamboo for that next DIY project.